IsraelDecember 14, 2017

 In August 2008, Israel and the United States initiated the development of “David’s Sling” which is designed to counter short- and medium- range ballistic missiles, long-range rockets, and slower-flying cruise missiles, such as those possessed by Hezbollah in Lebanon.
 David’s Sling is expected to defend Israel against Scud B-class ballistic missiles, Syrian 302mm rockets, and Iranian half-ton warhead Fatah-110 rockets that are in the Lebanon-based Hezbollah’s stockpile.
 In December 2015, David’s Sling underwent its final tests and by mid-2016 it is expected the system will become operational.

 In 2007, Israel—with U.S. assistance—began production of the Arrow-3 missile defense system, which is designed to counter medium-range ballistic missiles.
 According to Israel, the development of the Arrow 3 Upper Tier Capability is to be accelerated in order to cope with the threat from Iran.
 Arrow 3 successfully carried out an interception test in December 2015.
-It is expected Arrow 3 will be operational before the end of 2016.
-The Arrow 3 is jointly developed and will be co-produced by IAI and Boeing.

 U.S. Financial Assistance to Israel for the Arrow System Improvement Program